utelle/wxsqlite3/sqlite3/Readme.txt

 process, that is, once converted a database file can't be handled anymore by prior versions of the encryption extension.
 Instead one will get the error message "not a database file or encrypted".

+It is strongly recommended that the new encryption scheme is used, since it provides better compatibility with SQLite.
+However, if you need at all costs for some reason the old behaviour, you can activate it by defining the following preprocessor symbol:

+#define WXSQLITE3_USE_OLD_ENCRYPTION_SCHEME